open-sauced/pizza-verse/pizza-facts-&-trivia.md

   - Mayonnaise
 - What unusual pizza topping can be found in France, Belgium or Italy?
   - In some European countries, especially France, Belgium, or Italy (and maybe elsewhere in the world), some people like to add french fries as topping for pizzas.
 One call it Pizza Patatine (or Pizza Patatosa), and Domino's already launched such pizzas for a limited time (in 2023 in France).
+- What is one of the strangest, most-unique pizza-themed items for sale?
+  - Waboba, a sports equipment manufacturing, sells frisbees that look like pizzas called "Fly Pies."
+The flying discs are available in four styles -- cheese, pepperoni, hawaiian, and veggie -- and are available at https://waboba.com/products/flypies